Audio Drama for Schools and Colleges

 Download the plays, stream them in handy playlists, or check out our podcasts page to see if you can enjoy Wireless Theatre Audio Drama on your favourite podcast app.

 Explore our site to find other audio drama for education and entertainment; we always try to mark unsuitable content clearly where plays contain extreme language or adult themes.

 Audio Drama for Education

-Hattie Naylor’s adaptation of Longus’s ancient Greek story of young lovers beset by pirates, and aided by supernatural forces
+Daphnis and Chloe is considered the first ever novel, written around 300BC.
+Hattie Naylor’s adaptation of Longus’ ancient Greek story of young lovers beset …

 Key scenes from Macbeth, on the theme ‘How does power change people?’

 Key scenes from Much Ado About Nothing, related to the theme of ‘love and language’.